dario-gms/C-Course/README.md

  1. The files *exercise7.c and exercise7.out* you must to calculate the total of days someone lived, considering 1 year equal 365 days and 1 month equal 30 days.
  1. The files *exercise8.c and exercise8.out* you must to get the total of electors and calculate the percent of white, valid and null votes.
  1. The files *exercise9.c and exercise9.out* you must to get the actual wage and the readjustment percent to get the new wage value.
+ 1. The files *exercise10.c and exercise10.out* you have to calculate the final cost of a car, considering the fixed distributor and tax percent.